Student and Affiliate Regulations for the Use of Computing, Communications and Video Systems at Trinity College

 (Faculty and staff should refer to the Acceptable Use of College Computer Systems section of the employee handbook.)

-The College provides an outstanding collection of computing, voice and video networks.
-These systems deliver an unparalleled degree of power and freedom to every member of our academic community.
-With the freedom afforded by Trinity's networks comes the responsibility to be a good citizen.
-As with any community, the electronic community of which you are now a member cannot function without some sense of order.
+The College provides an outstanding set of computing and communication services which grant unparalleled power and freedom to every member of our academic community.
+With that freedom and power comes the responsibility to use them in a socially responsible way.
+Like any community, the electronic community of which you are now a member cannot function without some sense of order.

 Please take a few minutes now to read the guidelines discussed below.
 Keep in mind that